kubeshop/botkube-docs/docs/usage/event-notifications.md

 ### View Botkube configuration

-Run **@Botkube notifier showconfig** message from the configured channel where Botkube is added.
-The bot will reply you with the configuration with which the controller is running.
+Run **@Botkube config** message from the configured channel where Botkube is added.
+The bot will reply to you with the configuration with which the controller is running.

 To see how to update the configuration, see the [Updating the configuration](../configuration/index.md#updating-the-configuration) section in the Configuration document.